An Aggregation Scheme for Increased Power: Method

-According to Proposition \ref{cor:main}, {PWRD} aggregation maintains its advantage in the presence of spillover within clusters, so long as the interference is compatible with a suitable adjustment of the theory of the intervention.
+This allows for a corollary to standard PWRD aggregation (i.e. Proposition~\ref{prop:main}).
+The formal presentation of the corollary may be found in Appendix~\ref{subsec:app_int}.
+Simply, the corollary argues that {PWRD} aggregation maintains its advantage in the presence of spillover within clusters, so long as the interference is compatible with a suitable adjustment of the theory of the intervention.
 This is the situation arising in BURST: a greater proportion of a school's students directly receiving the intervention corresponds with a lower proportion of those students being at risk of corresponding adverse spillover; its theory of change must hold that benefits accruing to the first group exceed any detriment toward the latter in aggregate.

 The derivation of Proposition~\ref{cor:main} follows the same structure as the derivation of Proposition~\ref{prop:main} found in Appendix~\ref{sec:app_deriv}.